lucia-auth/lucia/documentation/content/guidebook/email-verification-links/$nextjs-app.md

 http://localhost:3000/email-verification/<token>
 ```

-When a user clicks the link, we validate of the token stored in the url and set `email_verified` user attributes to `true`.
+When a user clicks the link, we validate the token stored in the url and set `email_verified` user attributes to `true`.

 ### Create new tokens

 `generateEmailVerificationToken()` will first check if a verification token already exists for the user.
 If it does, it will re-use the token if the expiration is over 1 hour away (half the expiration of 2 hours).
 If not, it will create a new token using [`generateRandomString()`](/reference/lucia/modules/utils#generaterandomstring) with a length of 63.
-The length is arbitrary, and anything around or longer than 64 characters should be sufficient (recommend minimum is 40).
+The length is arbitrary, and anything around or longer than 64 characters should be sufficient (recommended minimum is 40).

 ```ts
 // auth/token.ts